 All future import have to happen at the top of the module, anything else is seen as a syntax error.
 All imports from the python-future package should happen below future imports, but before any other.

 Yes:

 '''

 from future import print_function

+from twisted.application import internet

-from builtins import str
+from twisted.spread import pb

 '''

 No: